lfares/sokoban-game/README.md

     git clone https://github.com/lfares/sokoban-game.git

-Then, open the _index.html_ file or go to http://localhost:8080 on your browser.
+Then, open the _index.html_ file to play or start the web server.

+To do that you will need to have Node.js installed.
+Then, you need to install npm and nodemon:

+    npm install
+    npm install nodemon

+Now, just start the server:

+    npm run build

+Go to http://localhost:8080 on your browser and start playing!

 ## Implementation